FredyC608/favs/README.md

 VON adapts its playstyle based on the game phase to maximize its win rate on the $18 \times 20$ torus grid.

+**Phase 1: Early Game (Turn 30+) - PPO Reinforcement Learning**
+## Reinforcement Learning Strategy

+Our agent uses **self-play PPO** (Proximal Policy Optimization) with a ResNet-based policy network trained on 512 parallel game environments over 50M timesteps.
+The training pipeline implements **adaptive curriculum learning** that progressively shifts reward emphasis from survival (early) to territory control (mid) to strategic winning (late) based on achieved game lengths.
+We employ **adaptive batch sizing** based on policy loss variance and **learning rate annealing** to ensure stable convergence, with value loss clipping to prevent divergence.
+The opponent pool stores checkpoints every 5 updates, forcing the agent to continuously adapt to stronger versions of itself rather than exploiting fixed strategies.
+Our final deployment combines the trained RL policy with action masking (preventing illegal moves) and boost timing logic, achieving sub-4-second inference on CPU through optimized PyTorch operations.

 **Phase 2: Mid/Late Game (Turn 30+) - Tactical Heuristics**